ulyssey28/U.S-Pollution_World-Pollution-Analysis/README.md

 ## World Pollution Heatmap

 “A heatmap is a visualization used to depict the intensity of data at geographical points.
 When the Heatmap Layer is enabled, a colored overlay will appear on top of the map.
-By default, areas of higher intensity will be colored red, and areas of lower intensity will appear green.” - Google Maps API
+By default, areas of higher intensity will be colored red, and areas of lower intensity will appear green.” - (Google Maps API heatmap documenation)

 I created heatmaps for each pollutant to show aqi levels within different regions throughout the world based on our World pollution API data.